Inequality in the Age of Pseudonymity: Characterizing Sybil-Proof Measures

 Having observed that $\baseline$ satisfies the desiderata, including the weak egalitarian zero and transfer principles, consider that the specific choice that the metric would always output $0$ is, while helpful in satisfying the weak egalitarian zero principle, also somewhat arbitrary.
 Indeed, $\baseline$ can be extended into a family of constant inequality metrics, as we do in \cref{def:FamilyConstant}.
-We prove in \cref{res:FamilyConstant} that this family is notable for comprising all scale-independent and population insensitive Sybil-proof measures. \begin{definition}[The Constant Measure Family] The family of constant measures is exactly the set $\left\{ \constant \, \lvert \, c \in \mathbb{R} \right\}$, where for all $k \in \mathbb{N}$ and $x = \left( x_1, \dots, x_k \right)$ then any family member $\constant$ is constant: $\constant \left( x \right) = c.$ \end{definition} \begin{restatable}{corollary}{resFamilyConstant} Any Sybil-proof measure $\inequality$ which is either scale independent or population insensitive must be part of the constant measure family and satisfy the symmetry and weak transfer principles.
-Moreover, $\inequality$ satisfies the weak egalitarian zero principle \gls{iff} $\inequality = \baseline$. \end{restatable} The proofs that each of the properties mentioned by \cref{res:FamilyConstant} are satisfied can be obtained as corollaries of \cref{res:SybilSymmetric,res:SybilWeakTransfer,res:SybilScalePopulation,res:SybilPopulationConstant}, with the sole exception of the egalitarian zero principle, which is a corollary of \cref{res:DesiderataConstant}.
+We prove in \cref{res:FamilyConstant} that this family is notable for comprising all scale-independent and population insensitive Sybil-proof measures. \begin{definition}[Constant Measure Family] The \emph{constant measure family} is the set $C \define \left\{ \constant \, \lvert \, c \in \mathbb{R} \right\}$, where for all $k \in \mathbb{N}$ and $x = \left( x_1, \dots, x_k \right)$ then: $\forall \constant \in C: \constant \left( x \right) = c.$ \end{definition} \begin{restatable}{corollary}{resFamilyConstant} Any Sybil-proof measure $\inequality$ which is either scale independent or population insensitive must be part of the constant measure family and satisfy the symmetry and weak transfer principles.
+Moreover, $\inequality$ satisfies the weak egalitarian zero principle \gls{iff} $\inequality = \baseline$. \end{restatable} The proofs that each of the properties mentioned by \cref{res:FamilyConstant} are satisfied are corollaries of \cref{res:SybilSymmetric,res:SybilWeakTransfer,res:SybilScalePopulation,res:SybilPopulationConstant}, with the exception of the egalitarian zero principle, which is a corollary of \cref{res:DesiderataConstant}.